faseeh-ul-hassan/PromptForge/README.md

 - Model response
 - Success status

-🧠 Architecture Overview

-User
- ↓
-Attack Engine
- ↓
-LLM Model
- ↓
-Response Evaluator
- ↓
-Score + Log

 🛡️ Ethical Use Notice :
 PromptForge is intended strictly for defensive security testing, research, and education.

-Do NOT use this tool to:

-- Attack production systems without permission
-- Bypass safeguards in live AI services
-- Cause harm or data exposure

-You are responsible for ethical use.

 🧑‍💻 Author :
 Faseeh Ul Hassan